 Short for “business to consumer marketing”, i.e. where a business markets its products or services to the public rather than to another business.

-The renowned SEO and content marketing blog established and run by Brian Dean.
+The renowned SEO and content marketing blog established and run by Brian Dean, Backlinko is my first choice resource for SEO and YouTube SEO.

 Also called inbound or incoming links, these are links that point back to a website from other external websites.
 Backlinks may be used by search engines to assess a website’s popularity and will affect a site’s ranking.